Base materials with high potential

 Corundum structure & hard

-which can be but not necessarily is a downside in that the design of crystolecules
+this can be but not necessarily is a downside in that the design of crystolecules

 - Eskolatite (Cr2O3) – Mohs 8 – optically metallic – Chromium is less common